smurthas/CarND/vehicle-detection-and-tracking/Readme.md

 orientations, and channels.
 For each, I varied it across a range (while holding other params constant) and recorded precision and recall values by testing it on ground truth of the project video that I captured by hand.

+Here is a plot of some of the recall vs. precision curves of various YUV and and HSV configurations.
+Each line is one configuration, with a different threshold for the returned value of the `decision_function` of the Linear SVM classifier.
+Lower thresholds result in higher recall, but lower precision.
+As can be seen in the plot, the YUV space performed drastically better than HSV, jittering the training images made things worse, and finally, YUV with a horizontal flip of the training data was the best result.

+![Recall vs. Precision of various configurations][image0]

 I found the following values provided a useful balance of precision and recall, ultimately resulting in a 94% precision and 93% recall on the project video.
 I